Recovered scripture · Forbidden canon · Artifact horror

 Available in Kindle and print.
 A recovered archive from beneath the Spira Imperialis, date unknown.

-Hidden in quantum archaeological sites beneath the Spira Imperialis, Dr. Yavin Thrace uncovers impossible texts, testimonies from a vast civilization that rose to something like divinity and was taken apart and rearranged by a presence far older than gods.
+Buy The Chronicles of Consumption Add on Goodreads Enter The Veiled CoreDeep under the Spira Imperialis, in chambers sealed against memory itself, Dr. Yavin Thrace finds impossible texts, testimonies from a civilization that rose toward divinity and was unmade and rewritten by a presence older than gods.
 The more he reads, the more one pattern repeats: Discovery, Awakening, Transformation, Consumption.

 About the archive